Freestanding Birth Centers

 In 2021, Health & Medicine amplified our birth center advocacy with a fiscal sponsorship supporting the development of Chicago Southside Birth Center led by Black midwives.
 In continuation of Health & Medicine’s advocacy and support for the expansion of birth centers, progress has occurred on several fronts:

-In parallel with this work, Health & Medicine has taken the lead on related efforts to create a licensing category for certified professional midwives in Illinois and to establish a pilot project that studies the benefits of home births for pregnant persons of color who receive Medicaid.
+In parallel with this work, Health & Medicine has supported related efforts to create a licensing category for certified professional midwives in Illinois and to establish a pilot project that studies the benefits of home births for pregnant persons of color who receive Medicaid.

 To join the Birth Center Task Force, please email Margie Schaps at mschaps@hmprg.org.